foyzulkarim/hikma/FUNCTION_CALLING_GUIDE.md

-# Function Calling Guide for POCLI
+# Function Calling Guide for hikma

 ## Overview

-Your POCLI application now has a robust function calling system that can execute tools based on natural language prompts.
+Your hikma application now has a robust function calling system that can execute tools based on natural language prompts.
 The system has been enhanced with improved keyword matching and better LLM integration.

 ## What Was Fixed